 Keep in mind that the assessed value is not the same as the price you paid for your home.
 If home values go up in your area, your city or county could assess your home at a higher value, meaning you’ll pay more in property tax.

 Homeowners insurance protects you financially from unexpected events that damage your home, such as natural disaster, theft or vandalism.
 Though homeowners insurance isn’t required by law, most mortgage lenders require it in some form.
 The cost significantly varies, and there are many options, so it’s best to compare offers to keep the expense as low as possible.

-Depending on your loan type, PMI may be required if you put less than 20 percent down on your home.
+If you get a conventional loan, PMI is generally required if you put less than 20 percent down.
 This kind of insurance protects the lender if you default on the loan, and can considerably increase your mortgage payment.
 According to the Urban Institute, annual PMI premiums range from 0.58 percent to 1.86 percent of the loan amount.
-Based on those rates, with a $180,000 mortgage, your annual PMI cost could span $1,044 to $3,348.

 PMI isn’t permanent, however.
 As you pay down your mortgage and build equity in your home, you can get rid of PMI.